KHZ-INTL/FTA_Schedules/README.md

 This is still in development stage, not all features are implemented.
+###Please insert your FTA Alias into the "alias" variable the very top.

 Features- implemented:
  - Fetch and display client's schedules using FTA Alias on CLI